mazwat/mazwat.github.io/data-structures-lm.md

 How we want to define our code is based on two simple premises: **Simplicity** and **Purpose**.

-### What is Bit
+### What is Big 'O'

+-   The efficiency of an algorithm can be gauged by how long it takes
+-   This is known as *Time Complexity*
+-   Big O Notation is used to describe this

 One of the ways to make our code efficient is by optimising the search for data within a data set.
 Let's consider how we search a data set of 100 items for a single data point.
-For example in a data set of 100 items, you are searching for an ‘O’ amongst ‘X’s.
+For example in a data set of 100 items, you are searching for an ‘0’ amongst ‘X’s.

 | <!-- -->  | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> | <!-- --> |
 |---|:-:|---|---|---|---|---|---|---|---|